 The amount of food consumed means that hippos produce plenty of poop, up to sixty pounds (27 kg) a day.
 Watching a hippo do its business can be one of the highlights of a trip to Africa (in my opinion, of course).
 The tail acts like a high-speed manure spreader, fanning back and forth so rapidly that it becomes a blur.
 The noxious spray can reach up to 30 feet (10 m) and everything – or anybody – in the vicinity gets a generous portion (something to remember on your next visit to the zoo!)
 But why?
 Male hippos use their distinctively pungent poop to mark their territory.
-Dogs pee, hippos poop.
+Dogs pee, hippos poop, and lions roar.

 Hippos can produce so much excrement, in fact, that it can become a big problem.
 It can accumulate at the bottom of the pools, especially during the dry season, and create anoxic pockets as bacteria use up all the oxygen.
 In cases where the anoxic water escaped into the main channels, large numbers of fish have been killed.